zvictor/tina.io/content/blog/using-graphql-over-filesystem.md

 ---
 ```

-Future updates to the author only need to happen in one place, but with this change we have a couple of new problems.
-When you go to render the webpage, you'll need to fetch the "Vote for Pedro" blog post, and then you'll need to grab the path to the author from that data and fetch the "author" information.
-You removed tedious work from the editing experience, but added complexity for the developer experience.
-Still, it seems like a worthwhile tradeoff, things are working.
-Your site is easier to for editors to maintain.
+Future updates to the author only need to happen in one place, but with this change we now have a new problem.
+When you go to render the webpage, you'll need to fetch the "Vote for Pedro" blog post, and then you'll need to grab the path to the author from _that_ data and fetch the author's information.
+You removed tedious work from the editing experience, but added complexity to the developer experience.
+Still, it seems like a worthwhile tradeoff, things are working and your site is easier to for editors to maintain.
 You take a well-deserved break.

-While you were out, someone came along and deleted the `napolean.md` file, they were working on a separate part of the app and didn't know that it was being refenced in the `blog post` section.
-Remember what we said earlier:
+While you were out, someone came along and deleted the `/path/to/authors/napolean.md` file, they were working on a separate part of the app and didn't know that it was being refenced in the `blog post` section.

-> The scary (and powerful) thing about using the filesystem is that there's no layer between you and the raw data.

 So when it came time to render the blog post section, we looked up that `author` and attempted to fetch that data... oops, our site broke.
+Luckily for us, we're using Git so those changes can be reverted - 1-point to the filesystem.

-Luckily for us, we can roll things back to retrieve `napolean.md` since we're using Git.
-But wouldn't it have been nice if there was something in place to tell us that we'd just broken a reference?
-Turns out that whole "relational database" idea wasn't too bad, after all.
+But wouldn't it have been nice if there was something in place to tell us that we had just broken all of Napolean's blog posts by deleting that one file?
+Perhaps that whole "relational database" idea wasn't too bad, after all.

-This "simple" file-based website has a few rough edges now:

-- When we're editing content we need to make changes in multiple files.
-This sometimes results in less work but it's not very clear which parts of your file represent references to other documents.
-- We need to resolve the data for our website across multiple documents, and make sure when something is deleted (ie. an author document), it doesn't have a cascading effect of breaking documents that rely on it (ie. a blog post).

-It sounds like we need something between our filesystem and our website which knows about these kinds of things...

-## The abstraction layer
+## The Tina Content API

-Today we're introducing a tool which marries the power of a headless CMS with the convenience and portability of Git-backed content.
-Instead of querying the filesystem directly, you query a GraphQL API which provides the data integrity you'll inevitably need as your site's complexity grows.

-The Tina GraphQL API can be run as a CLI command on your machine, sourcing content from your local filesystem.
-But it's also available via our Tina Cloud API, which sources content from your Github repo.
-Together we're able to provide a powerful development and content-modeling experience that gives you the best of both worlds.
+Today we're introducing a tool which marries the power of a headless CMS with the convenience and portability of file-based content.
+The Tina Content API is a GraphQL-based server which sources content from your local filesystem.
+It'll also soon be available via our Tina Cloud API, which connects to your Github repository to offer an identical cloud-based service.
+[Sign up](https://tina.io/early-access/) for early access.

 ### How does it work?

-In order to know what the shape of your content is, you need to tell us.
-This explicit step is key to our understanding of your content system as a whole.
-So let's see what it looks like.

-We said earlier that our blog post should have a `title`, `image`, `author`, and `body`.
-And as we took things further we realized we wanted the `author` to live in a separate document, and that it should store a `name` and `role`.
-With Tina Cloud, you define this structure like so:
+The problems mentioned above can be solved by telling the Tina Content API a little bit about the shape of your content:

 ```ts
 // in `.tina/schema.ts`